-Engage Professionals Often, Wherever They Travel Online Keep the right professionals engaged across the entire Web through LinkedIn Network Display.
-Reach them with accuracy and scale on LinkedIn, business publisher sites and beyond.
 "From a marketing standpoint, the targeting is unprecedented.
-For marketing campaigns, LinkedIn can identify who to send it to and when to send it but with precision we have never seen before.
-The success stories are still building, but we will see more B2B marketers drive success via LinkedIn over the next couple years." -Craig Rosenberg, The Funnelholic www.funnelholic.com
+For marketing campaigns, LinkedIn can identify who to send it to and when to send it, but with precision we have never seen before.
+The success stories are still building, but we will see more B2B marketers drive success via LinkedIn over the next couple years."

+-Craig Rosenberg, The Funnelholic www.funnelholic.com

-Dynamic Ads for personalized targeting As a sophisticated marketer, you know that message relevancy is critical to successfully connecting with target audiences and driving desired actions.
+Dynamic Ads for Personalized Targeting

+As a sophisticated marketer, you know that message relevancy is critical to successfully connecting with target audiences and driving desired actions.
 And LinkedIn Dynamic Ads makes it possible to accurately target decision makers and deal influencers with highly relevant, dynamically generated, customizable creative on LinkedIn.com.
-Using Dynamic Ads, you can: - Target the audiences that matter.
-Select the audiences you want to reach based on a wide range of professional targeting options, including company, work experience, groups and interests. - Customize your creative; personalize your message.
-Craft your ad copy, choose your call to action and leverage dynamically generated images from LinkedIn member profiles. - Grow your company follower count.
+Using Dynamic Ads, you can:

+- Target the audiences that matter.
+Select the audiences you want to reach based on a wide range of professional targeting options, including company, work experience, groups, and interests. - Customize your creative; personalize your message.
+Craft your ad copy, choose your call to action, and leverage dynamically generated images from LinkedIn member profiles. - Grow your company follower count.
 Encourage LinkedIn members to follow your company and build better relationships with your target audience with one-click "Follow Company" calls to action.
-We've also launched programmatic buying as a way to access LinkedIn Display Ads.
-This means you can now work with your preferred buying platform to buy highly visible ads that help you reach and engage the right buyers and build your brand in the premium context of LinkedIn.
-Our goal with programmatic buying is to give you more flexibility in how you work with us, and expand the ways we can partner to meet your marketing goals.
-HOW IT WORKS You have the option to purchase our display ads programmatically either through an Open Auction or via LinkedIn Private Auctions.
-Both give you the flexibility and control to reach your target audiences on LinkedIn.
-If you're already buying programmatically, Open Auction is the fastest way to buy LinkedIn Display Ads programmatically.
-For advertisers looking for additional targeting capabilities, the Private Auction is a great option.
-When using your own first or third party data like website visitors and CRM contacts, our Private Auction offers the ability to explicitly target the LinkedIn.com homepage as a placement.
-As another benefit, our Private Auction purchasing option allows advertisers to target select LinkedIn audience segments (e.g., target "IT decision makers") if you don't want to use your own first or third party data.

 60% of marketers say personalizing the customer experience is their top marketing objective.

+\bigcirc

-Text Ads: Generate quality leads with an easy, self-serve solution LinkedIn Text ads is an intuitive, self-service advertising solution that enables you to create easily (in minutes), then manage and optimize customized campaigns targeting a premium professional audience and drive high-quality leads to your business on a budget that works for you.
-With Text Ads, you have at your fingertips the ability to: - Easily create and launch well-targeted campaigns with customized creative in just minutes. - Fine-tune your target audience based on location, demographics, skills, interests and work history to achieve the right mix of volume and precision. - Gain meaningful insights into your campaign and creative performance with powerful audience segmentation analytics. and social engagement measurement tools - Intelligently optimize your budgets, bids and creative to achieve your branding and customer acquisition objectives.
+Text Ads: Generate Quality Leads with an Easy, Self-serve Solution

+LinkedIn Text ads is an intuitive, self-service advertising solution that enables you to create easily (in minutes), then manage and optimize customized campaigns targeting a premium professional audience and drive high-quality leads to your business on a budget that works for you.

+With Text Ads, you have at your fingertips the ability to:

+- Easily create and launch well-targeted campaigns with customized creative in just minutes. - Fine-tune your target audience based on location, demographics, skills, interests and work history to achieve the right mix of volume and precision. - Gain meaningful insights into your campaign and creative performance with powerful audience segmentation analytics. and social engagement measurement tools - Intelligently optimize your budgets, bids and creative to achieve your branding and customer acquisition objectives.

-LinkedIn Conversion Tracking: Easily Measure and Optimize the Business Impact of Your LinkedIn Sponsored Content and Text Ads LinkedIn Conversion Tracking, a set of capabilities built directly into LinkedIn Campaign Manager enables you to easily measure leads, sign-ups, content downloads, purchases, and other desired actions on your LinkedIn Sponsored Content and Text Ads campaigns.
+LinkedIn Conversion Tracking: Easily Measure and Optimize the Business Impact of Your LinkedIn Sponsored Content, InMail, and Text Ads

+LinkedIn Conversion Tracking - a set of capabilities built directly into LinkedIn Campaign Manager - enables you to easily measure leads, sign-ups, content downloads, purchases, and other desired actions on your LinkedIn Sponsored Content, InMail, and Text Ads campaigns.
 With conversion tracking, you can understand more about the specific ads and even the unique LinkedIn audiences that are driving your conversions.
 LinkedIn Conversion Tracking allows you to identify the seniority, industry, job function, location and company size of the people who are becoming leads.

-With LinkedIn conversion tracking, you can:
+With LinkedIn Conversion Tracking, you can:

-Track the metrics that matter most: track website conversions from your LinkedIn programs directly in Campaign Manager.
-At a glance, you can understand your LinkedIn advertising ROI, conversion count, cost-per-conversion, conversion rate, and return on ad spend.
-You can even track which audience segments are driving the most conversions. - Record every conversion, every time: track conversions on your website from desktop and mobile, whether members converted after clicking on - or even after just viewing - one of your ads. - Optimize your campaigns to drive even better performance: Monitor the specific campaigns, ads, and the nature of the audiences that are driving conversions.
-Then use this information to improve your Sponsored Content and Text Ads targeting, creative, and maximize the downstream impact of lead and opportunity pipeline goals.
+- Track the metrics that matter most: Track website conversions from your LinkedIn programs directly in Campaign Manager.
+At a glance, you can understand your LinkedIn advertising ROI, conversion count, cost-perconversion, conversion rate, and return on ad spend.
+You can even track which audience segments are driving the most conversions. - Record every conversion, every time: Track conversions on your website from desktop and mobile, whether members converted after clicking on - or even after just viewing - one of your ads.

+• Optimize your campaigns to drive even better performance: Monitor the specific campaigns, ads, and the nature of the audiences that are driving conversions.
+Then use this information to improve your Sponsored Content and Text Ads targeting and creative, and maximize the downstream impact of lead and opportunity pipeline goals.

 With conversion tracking, you can: